 Once Bolt owners have undergone maintenance to reprogram their battery, they will experience a significant 10% decrease in driving range, which may require more frequent charging and increase the risk of running out of charge while on the road.

 McCune Law Group, is investigating the need to bring a class action lawsuit against GM to protect the rights of those owners who have been negatively impacted by the alleged defect and interim recall remedy.

 If you are the owner of a 2017-2019 Chevrolet Bolt and have experienced a fire in your vehicle, or are worried your Bolt could be a danger to yourself and your family, or are upset that your vehicle’s range will be reduced, call us at (909) 345-8110 today.

 We Are Here to Protect Your Rights

-The Class Action attorneys of McCune Wright Arevalo, LLP, are proud of their numerous successes bringing justice to consumers who have fallen victim to defective products.
+The Class Action attorneys of McCune Law Group, are proud of their numerous successes bringing justice to consumers who have fallen victim to defective products.
 With a $1 billion case settlement against Toyota and a $200 million verdict against Hyundai, our experienced team is no stranger to automotive defect lawsuits and is eager to help drivers stay safe on and off the road.
 Our goal is to ensure every affected driver of a 2017-2019 Chevy Bolt receives what they deserve.